hww/Sound-Bank-Compiler/README.md

 msbank my_sound_bank_description_file.txt
 ```

-The example of sound bank given in the 'sbk' folder.
+The example of sound bank given in the 'sb-example' folder.

 ## Source files for sound back compiler